-Submitting your index accurately and on-time will allow the committee to flight you in a timely manner.
-Lack thereof can result in being deemed ineligible to win prizes.
-Please read below a list of important dates to keep in mind after you’ve registered.
+Submitting your Handicap Index® accurately and on-time will allow the committee to flight you.
+Lack thereof can result in being ineligible to win prizes.
+Read below a list of important dates:

-- starting May 28th – *or within 1 week of your registration after*, you’ll receive a ‘club verification’ form to verify you keep a valid and accepted handicap.
+- in mid-July – *or within 1 week of your registration*, you’ll receive a ‘Handicap Index Verification’ form to verify you keep an accepted Handicap Index.
 Those unable to complete this form need to contact tournament staff immediately.
 Those who fail to establish a Handicap Index by August 14th may be ineligible for prizes.

-- August 14th – All scores must be posted to your USGA approved handicap to be utilized for the event.
+- August 13th – All scores must be posted to your Handicap Index to be utilized for the event.

-- August 15th – All U.S. participant handicaps are requested via e-mail.
+- August 14th – All Handicap Index® are requested via e-mail.

-- Submissions are due back via the online form by August 16.
-Once registered, this is the most important date to know!
-Handicap submissions require a timely response.
-Filling out your club verification form earlier in the year is not a substitute for this form.
-If you are unable to use a computer at this time it is recommended you contact staff ahead of time.
+- Once registered, this is the most important date to know!
+Handicap Index submissions require a timely response.
+Filling out your form earlier in the year is not a substitute for this form.

 For a full list of dates and details, visit our event schedule page.

-The Handicap Committee may assign a Tournament Index that is lower than your USGA index if the entrant has: 1) a lack of sufficient score history (see details), 2) a past player ‘World Am index’, 3) has finished in the top 5 in each of the past two years (see details) or 4) has a lower index in the past 12 months.
+The Handicap Committee may assign a Tournament Index that is lower than your Handicap Index if the entrant has: 1) a past player ‘World Am index’, 2) has an applicable Tournament Points System reduction (see details below) or 3) has a lower index in the past 12 months.
 All net division competitors will play at an index no higher than their lowest 12 month Handicap Index dating back to August 14, 2023.

-All players competing in a net division must have a USGA handicap.
-A player is ineligible to compete for prizes if the entrant 1) does not have an approved handicap, 2) does not agree to the rules of competition or 3) handicap is deemed not a proper reflection of their playing potential.
+All players competing in a net division must have a Handicap Index®.
+A player is ineligible to compete for prizes if the entrant 1) does not have an approved handicap, 2) does not agree to the rules of competition or 3) handicap is deemed not a proper reflection of their playing potential (see ‘committee’)

-Be familiar with the handicapping system, just as you are with the Rules of Golf.
+Be familiar with the Rules of Handicapping, just as you are with the Rules of Golf.

-- A handicap reflects all scores regardless of the course conditions.
+- A Handicap Index® reflects all scores regardless of the course conditions.

 - Notify officials of handicap changes prior to the event.

-- Have an approved handicap established as soon as possible but absolutely no later than August 14th, 2019.
+- Have a valid Handicap Index® established as soon as possible but absolutely no later than August 13th, 2023.

-- Indexes can be adjusted if scores are exceptional.
+- Handicap Index® can be adjusted if scores are exceptional.
 Adjustments are computerized, retroactive, and applied to all tournament rounds.
 Adjustments are not required to have a handicap be deemed inaccurate.

 - Submitting inaccurate information, regardless of intent; is grounds for ineligibility.

-- All tournament rounds should be posted as such.
+- All tournament rounds must be posted by the player.
 The committee will not post your rounds on your behalf.

 - All tournament committee decisions are final.

 International handicaps are reviewed on an individual basis, and are subject to adjustment as the Handicap Committee sees fit.
-The participant will need to provide a recent scoring history to the Handicap Committee for review prior to August 13th, 2023 (score history must include last 20 rounds).
+The participant will need to provide a recent scoring history to the Handicap Committee for review prior to August 13th, 2023 (score history must include your last 20 rounds).

 The handicap committee meets daily to aggressively monitor and review participants handicaps.
 Prior to releasing scores, the committee and automated computer system reviews top players’ score history and reaches one of three outcomes:

-- Let the player continue to play in the competition.
+- Let the player continue to play in the competition without adjustment.

-- Adjust the players’ handicap lower and retroactively adjust prior scores.*
+- Adjust the players’ playing handicap lower and retroactively adjust prior scores.*, **

-- Deem the player ineligible for competition prizes.
+- Deem the player ineligible for competition prizes, without refund or appeal.**